The Aare Gorge canyon walk is another one of Switzerland's fabulous nature excursions. It's an…

 Today’s hike started with a steep descent through the town of Grindelwald – followed by a steep ascent on a road and wide track to Kleine Scheidegg.

-Over the three hours it took us to climb 1230 metres our attention was riveted on a helicopter carrying cement to a place high up on a mountain.
+Over the 3-hours it took us to climb 1230 m our attention was riveted on a helicopter carrying cement to a place high up on a mountain.
 The transfer of cement to a bucket and round-trip by helicopter took only about 5 minutes.
 It was actually fascinating to watch.

 The train ride, while largely in tunnels still offers stupendous views of the Sphinx Terrace, the Jura and the Aletsch – Europe’s largest glacier.
 And there are several places where you can get off to take in the incomparable beauty.
 I wish we’d had the time to make the trip!